tiozzom4tteo/UNOX-Hackathon/README.md

 ## Requirements

-To use this project you need to:
+To use this project you need:

 - AWS credential and Amazon Bedrock
 - Python3